 Some convertibles, including the Mazda MX-5 and MINI Convertible, pride themselves on their driving experience but we can’t say the same about the T-Roc Cabrio.
 The T-Roc SUV already has rivals that are better to drive and removing its roof has made matters worse.
-There’s not much feel in the steering - although it is quite precise - and the extra weight blunts performance.
+There’s not much feel in the steering – although it is at least quite precise – and the extra weight blunts performance.

 Interior & comfort

 Convertible cars often let lots of wind noise and buffeting into the cabin, but the T-Roc is very good in this respect when you’ve got all four windows up.
 We don’t think you need to pay for the expensive optional wind deflector (£350), that also makes the rear seats inaccessible when it’s in use.
 There’s only a small amount of the rattling you can get in some convertibles, and on the whole build quality is good.
 Like the regular T-Roc, the materials used in the cabin have been upgraded slightly for the facelift, so there’s less cheap-looking plastics on the dashboard in particular.

 While driving sparkle won’t be the top priority for many buyers, the car’s ride is likely to be more important.
 The suspension has been softened slightly for the facelift, but the Convertible still fidgets slightly more than the T-Roc SUV over most surfaces.